Ankit-78/Media-Pulse-Dashboard---madchatter/README.md

 Run the command : npm start

-# Deployment Platforms Used
+# Deployment Platforms Used for Hosting

-For Frontend :  Vercel
+For Frontend :  Vercel   (The Link is in the About section (top right corner)

 For Backend  : Render